-(September 23rd will be the 32nd anniversary of my mom’s big debut on national television.
-After this story, which was originally called, “Da Holy Hour.”
-I have an accompanying YouTube video of my mom in action.
-Watch it after you read the story.
-If you ever thought I was making any of this stuff up, this video will prove I’m not.)
+(September 23rd will be the anniversary of my mom’s big debut on national television.
+This story was originally published in the Los Angeles Times under the name, “Da Holy Hour.”
+There was an accompanying YouTube video of my mom in action, which was proof I’m not making any of this stuff up, but it’s been blocked due to copywrite laws.)
+Enjoy!

 Some women love athletes, others love actors, but only the truly discerning woman, has her passions inflamed by a game show host.
 That was my mom.

 Some time in the late 70’s my Italian mom became obsessed with Bob Barker.
-“Give a me Bob a Barker any time a now, dare’s a guy I like.
-He always a treats a da ladies wid a respect, he’s a real a gendleman.
+She always said, “Give a me Bob a Barker any time a now, dare’s a guy I like.
+He always a treats a da ladies wid a respect, he’s a real a gendleman.”

 My mother’s love affair with show business began when she was young and beautiful and everyone said she resembled silent film actress, Pola Negri.
 She never mustered the nerve to pursue acting.
 Instead she worked behind the beer stained counter of her parents’ Western Pennsylvania tavern, dreaming of stardom.
 She eventually married, had a family and discovered all she ever lacked was confidence.

 Years passed and she saw there weren’t many roles for Italian women carrying a few extra pounds.
 So Bob Barker became important to her.
 Maybe she felt The Price is Right, offered her a last grasp at diluted Hollywood fame, or maybe she just thought Bob was cute.
 Whatever the reason, it didn’t sit well with my father.